nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

 Input mechanism
 ~~~~~~~~~~~~~~~

-NEST supports various input mechaisms to neuron models
+NEST supports various input mechanisms to neuron models.
+The majority of mechanisms are related to chemical synapses
-Different input mechanisms are modeled in spiking neurons . . .
+that couple neurons witha delay, but there are also electrical synapses, which couple neurons instantaneously.

 Electrical
 ^^^^^^^^^^

-- Gap junctions direct electrical connections between neurons.
+- Gap junctions are direct electrical connections between neurons.
 The respective membrane potentials are instantaneously
-  coupled to eachother.
+  coupled to each other.

 Chemical
 ^^^^^^^^

-Chemical synapsed couple neurons in delayed fashion, because of the translation of conversion of electrical and chemical
+Chemical synapses couple neurons in a delayed fashion, because of the conversion of electrical and chemical
 signals at the synapse.
-This process is captured by classes of models in NEST as current and conductance based
+This process is captured by two major classes of models in NEST that either model input currents
-synapses.
+or conductances.

 .. seealso::

    :doc:`../synapses/synapse_dynamics`

-- Current-based synapses
+- Current-based models:

 .. grid:: 1 2 2 2